briis/affalddk/README.md

 Platform | Description
 -- | --
 `sensor` | A Home Assistant `sensor` entity, with all available sensor from the API.
 State value will be the days until next pick-up
 `calendar` | An entry will be made in to a local Home Assistant `calendar`.
-There will be a full-day event every time there is a pick-up, describing what is collected.
+There will be a time based event every time there is a pick-up, describing what is collected.
+The default time is from 07:00 to 15:00.
+This value can be change in the Configuration section.

 ## CREDITS